Chart Week: January 5, 1985

 I also have to give attention to those brittle keyboard runs throughout the song.
 Maybe it’s just me, but I think of Toto’s “Africa” every time I hear them.

 If you dive into the lyrics they are truly baffling.
 There is a snake, which is clearly a phallic reference.
 I guess the titular arthropod is supposed to represent female sexuality?
 Which seems like an odd choice.
 Especially when Rebbie sings, “Like a centipede you’ve got, a lot of lovin’ to touch.”
 That comes across as pretty phallic to me.
 And I don’t get why the person Rebbie is singing about is going to be crying so many tears after a visit from the snake and/or centipede.
-Are tears of joy?
+Are they tears of joy?
 Is something very wrong going on in this relationship?
 Some of the other lyrics are so clumsy that they seem written by a person with no actual sexual experience.
 I keep thinking of Steve Carell in The 40 Year Old Virgin.
 Insert your own Michael Jackson joke here.

 Michael dedicated “Centipede” to his “mannequin friends,” which doesn’t make the lyrics any clearer, but might help the listener understand why they are so odd.